The greatest responsibility for any long term HODLR is how and where to store their bitcoin.

 As more people buy bitcoin, new services and products are introduced to meet demand.

 Bitcoin wallets have been around since the beginning but each year they become more functional and user friendly.
-And, of course, self-custody of your own bitcoin is like having a Swiss bank in your pocket.

 There are two types of bitcoin wallet: Software wallets and hardware wallets.